Lindelani-3/2022-ShopIt-AndroidApplication/README.md

 # 2022-ShopIt-AndroidApplication

-Shop It! application coded in Android Studio (Java)
+Shop It! application coded in Android Studio (Java).